 Caltrans anticipates a need for off-site compensation for permanent impact areas.
 In order to mitigate for permanent direct effects to California tiger salamander under CESA, as well as for California red-legged frog and Alameda whipsnake, Caltrans proposes to purchase habitat credits at a 3:1 ratio from an approved mitigation bank such as Ohlone West Conservation Bank or Collier Canyon Mitigation and Conservation Bank (which is still in agency review).
+Caltrans also proposes to purchase habitat credits to mitigate for indirect effects to California tiger salamander and California red-legged frog from project lighting, in accordance with regulatory agency requirements that will be determined during the detailed design phase.
 The purchase of multi-species bank credits may be used to satisfy the conditions of multiple agencies and jurisdictions including FESA, CESA, and the CEQA process.
 The final mitigation may be subject to change during the consultation and permitting processes.

 To mitigate temporary impacts, Caltrans proposes to restore the habitat on-site.
-If it becomes evident after construction that it is not physically possible or appropriate to restore all temporary impacts acres on-site, Caltrans will purchase additional off-site mitigation.
+If it becomes evident after construction that it is not physically possible or appropriate to restore all temporary impacts on-site, Caltrans will purchase additional off-site mitigation.

 In addition to the general avoidance and minimizations measured outlined in Measures BIO-1 (Section 2.3.1.3) and BIO-6 (Section 2.3.2.4), the measures listed for California tiger salamander in BIO-16 and BIO-17 will also be implemented for California red-legged frog.
-The following measure will also be implemented for California red legged frog:
+The following measure will also be implemented for California red-legged frog: